1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-• A change in bowel habits (new-onset diarrhea or constipation)
+• Alteration of bowel movements (new diarrhea or constipation)

-• Blood in the stool or visible bleeding
+• Blood in a stool or open bleeding

 • Unexplained weight loss